 - promotes an organisation that cares for the health, attendance, well-being and safety of employees and visitors

-The employment code applies to all those employed on BBSRC JNCC terms (BBSRC JNCC employees) – see appendix for the list of the relevant establishments.
+The Employment Code applies to all those employed on BBSRC JNCC terms (BBSRC JNCC employees) – see appendix for the list of the relevant establishments.

-Within two months of joining BBSRC all employees receive a statement providing information on the principal terms and conditions of employment which apply to them individually; however, the BBSRC employment code takes precedence over the individual statement.
+Within two months of joining BBSRC all employees receive a statement providing information on the principal terms and conditions of employment which apply to them individually; however, the BBSRC Employment Code takes precedence over the individual statement.

 Employees will be sent written details of changes to their principal terms and conditions of employment which relate to them individually, except for superannuation (pension), which are normally notified through pension notes.
-Other changes to terms and conditions of employment will be notified to employees by local notices or advised as amendments to the employment code.
+Other changes to terms and conditions of employment will be notified to employees by local notices or advised as amendments to the Employment Code.

 The main categories of BBSRC JNCC employees are:

-- employees of BBSRC at the BBSRC Office in Swindon and at the BBSRC Bioscience IT Services (‘BITS’)
+- employees of BBSRC at the BBSRC Office in Swindon

 - the full rules of the Research Councils’ Pension Scheme, which follows the rules of the Principal Civil Service Pension Scheme (PCSPS) by analogy.
-The full rules of the PCSPS are available to employees from the Head of Operations/Office equivalent
+The full rules of the PCSPS are available to employees from the Director of Operations/Office equivalent

 - local rules and regulations applying at a specific establishment